emergent-analytics/workstreams/ws1/labelling_tool/README.md

 [`statsmodels`](https://pypi.org/project/statsmodels/) installed.
 In addition to that, we need the amazing [pycountry](https://pypi.org/project/pycountry/) package installed, which is a perfect resource for country name and ISO country code mapping, and, last but not least, a library such as [xlrd](https://pypi.org/project/xlrd/) to read the United Nations population datafile with forecasted numbers for 2020.
+We actually recommend to run the docker image as we also need the [sklearn-contrib-py-earth](https://pypi.org/project/sklearn-contrib-py-earth/) package which can be a challenge to install.

 ## Running